Chord Sobolev inequalities: Applications to entropies of random lines

-\begin{rem} In the proof of Theorem \ref{chord-entropy 1}, we only use the fact that the superlevel sets $\{f\ge t\}$ are convex bodies.
-Consequently, the chord entropy inequality \eqref{Ent1-proof} remains valid for quasi-concave functions $f\in L^1(\mathbb{R}^n)$, for which the sets $\{f\ge t\}$ are convex for all $t\in\mathbb{R}$.
-This extension will be discussed in detail in Section \ref{log Sob ineq}. \end{rem}
+\begin{rem} In the proof of Theorem~\ref{chord-entropy 1}, the convexity of the superlevel sets $\{f\ge t\}$ is the main geometric property of log-concave functions that is used.
+Consequently, the theorem extends to quasi-concave functions, provided the relevant integrability assumptions are satisfied.
+Here $f$ is quasi-concave if $\{f\ge t\}$ is convex for every $t\in\mathbb{R}$. \end{rem}

+For a convex, bounded set $K\subset\rn$ with non-empty interior, its closure $\bar K$ is a convex body.
+Hence